AISKhalil/HiCNAtra/README.md

   - **(1)** install the [hiclib](https://mirnylab.bitbucket.io/hiclib/index.html?).
   - **(2)** edit the iterative mapping module based on the read length and restriction enzyme information [Mapping.py](./Scripts/Mapping.py)
+` python ./Scripts/Mapping.py -i inputFastQFilePath -o outputFileName`
+  - **(3)** extract the main keys of Hi-C data and convert from `h5dict` to `HDF5` format that can be read by HiCNAtra using . edit the iterative mapping module based on the read length and restriction enzyme information [h5dictToHDF5.py](./Scripts/h5dictToHDF5.py)
-` python Mapping.py -i inputFastQFile -o outputFileName`
+` python ./Scripts/Mapping.py -i inputFastQFilePath -o outputFileName`

 after applying the iterative-mapping technique